-Completion of a program of 24 hours of course work (16 hours in biology must be at or above the 500 level) and six hours of thesis research

-A composite passing score on the departmental Comprehensive Examination

-A successful defense of the thesis.
+- Completion of a program consisting of 24 hours of course work (16 hours in biology must be at least 500 level courses) and six hours of thesis research - A composite passing score on the departmental Comprehensive Examination - ✓ A successful defense of the thesis.

-Completion of a program of 30 hours of course work (24 hours must be at or above the 500 level) and six hours of research.

-A composite passing score on the departmental
+- ✓ Completion of a program of 30 hours of course work - (24 hours must be at or above the 500 level) and six hours of research. - ✓ A composite passing score on the departmental - ✓ Comprehensive Examination. - ✓ A written research project.

-Comprehensive Examination.

-A written research project.